HatchedDocs

 Overview

-The thirteen primitives that make up every Hatched gamification programme, and how they fit together.
+The fourteen primitives that make up every Hatched gamification programme, and how they fit together.

 Hatched gives a product a buddy — a companion that grows as its user does.
 Everything else on Hatched exists to feed the buddy: events go in, effects come out, a widget shows the result.